betfair-datascientists/betfair-datascientists.github.io/src/modelling/dataSources.md

 ---
 ## [Historical Stream API data](https://historicdata.betfair.com/#/mydata)

 Betfair UK give access to all the historical Stream API data since 2016.
 It is excellent to use in building models and back testing strategies, however isn't necessarily in an easily accessible format for everyone.
+Australian and New Zealand customers should email us at data@betfair.com.au before purchasing any data from this site.

 ### What you need to know about this data source: